 This Bankable Feasibility Study Update (BFSU), and the information provided in it, does not constitute, and is not intended to constitute, investment or financial product advice (nor tax, accounting or legal advice).
-This BFSU should not be relied upon as advice to investors or potential investment decision should be made based solely upon appropriate due diligence.
+This BFSU should not be relied upon as advice to investors or potential investors and has been prepared without taking account of any person's individual investment objectives, financial situation or particular needs.
+Any investment decision should be made based solely upon appropriate due diligence.
 Before making an investment decision, prospective investors should consider the appropriateness of the information having regard to their own investment objectives, financial situation and needs and seek legal, accounting and taxation advice appropriate to their jurisdiction.
 Recipients of this BFSU are advised to consult their own professional advisers.
-An investment in any listed company, including Sheffield, is subject to significant risks, both known and unknown and including (without limitation) risks of loss of income and capital.
+An investment in any listed company, including Sheffield, is subject to significant risks both known and unknown and including (without limitation) risks of loss of income and capital.
 A number of risks are beyond the control of Sheffield.